-This project was done when I was pursuing the certificate of Deep Learning Specialization taught by Andrew Ng on Coursera.
+This project was done when I was pursuing the certificate in Deep Learning Specialization taught by Andrew Ng on Coursera.
 It was a programming assignment for the first course in the specialization.
 The project goal is to train a neural network that can tell if an image is a photo of a cat.
 It is a simple application of logistic regression, and it made me ready for building more advanced and complex AI.

 I was given a dataset(“data.h5”) that contains following information: